CatalogueOfLife/coldp/README.md

 ### nameID
 Pointer to the accepted name referring to an existing Name.ID within this data package.

+### referenceID
+A comma concatenated list of reference IDs supporting the taxonomic concept.
+Each ID must refer to an existing Reference.ID within this data package.

 ### provisional
 type: [boolean](https://frictionlessdata.io/specs/table-schema/#boolean)